 The long-term stability of a marijuana-related business (MRBs) is directly proportional to the quality and transparency of its compliance.
-As the steward of commerce, banking and related financial services are core to maintaining that compliance.
-However, many marijuana-related businesses find themselves in a predicament where they cannot be truly open with their financial institutions, resulting in strained banking relationships and financial services which could be dropped at any time.
-On the flipside, the vast majority of financial institutions won’t publicly advertise their willingness to work with an MRB.
+As essential stewards of commerce, banking and related financial services are the first line of defense in maintaining that compliance.
+However, many marijuana-related businesses find themselves in a predicament where they cannot be honest with their financial institutions, resulting in strained banking relationships and financial services which could be dropped at any time.
+Compounding the problem, most industry-friendly financial institutions won’t publicly advertise their willingness to work with an MRB.

 Cannabis businesses have always faced significant obstacles obtaining and retaining banking and merchant processing services.
 However, banking in the cannabis industry is a perceived risk, not an actual or practical one, and that fact makes all the difference.
 This perceived risk is largely based on misinformation or a deliberate lack of information, as well as the ingrained prejudice against cannabis.

-When it comes to cannabis, U.S.-based financial institutions forsake their role in the financial system as essential stewards of commerce.
-Banks and merchant processors are nearly universally unwilling to open accounts or provide basic banking service to MRBs or the ancillary businesses who provide services to them.
-While many may fear losing accreditation or FDIC status from the federal government, the reality is that a cash-only business opens up the opportunity for tax evasion and other financial crimes, making it the interest of the federal government for banks to conduct business with MRBs.
+When it comes to cannabis, U.S.-based financial institutions are reluctant to acknowledge their role in the financial system as essential stewards of commerce.
+Banks and merchant processors are nearly universally unwilling to open accounts or provide basic banking service to MRBs or the ancillary businesses which provide services to them.
+While many profess to fear losing accreditation or FDIC status from the federal government, the reality is that no financial institution that is or has made a reasonable effort to compliantly bank the industry has suffered such consequences as a result.
+On the other hand, a cash-only business opens up the opportunity for tax evasion and other financial crimes, making it the interest of the federal government for banks to conduct business with MRBs.

-For the most part, most MRBs and ancillary services are either forced to operate entirely in cash or seek a covert checking account which could easily be interpreted as fraudulent.
-Others are forced to rely on cashless ATMs or electronic wallet workarounds under an innocuous guise, such as a flower shop or a consulting company.
-All of these businesses anticipate account closures and need to go through the exhausting process of opening a new account, forced to find an alternative solution several times a year.
+For the most part, most MRBs and ancillary services are either forced to operate entirely in cash or seek a covert checking account that risks being interpreted as fraudulent.
+Others are forced to rely on cashless ATMs or electronic wallet workarounds or under an innocuous guise, such as a flower shop or a management company.
+All of these businesses anticipate account closures and need to go through the exhausting process of closing and opening new accounts several times a year.

-FINCANN’s Cannabis Banking Financial Network™ bypasses the issues presented in cannabis banking by building a consortium of U.S.-based institutions willing to conduct business with MRBs.
-This exclusive consortium has done the legwork for you, building strong relationships with these banks, merchant processors, payroll processors,
+Fincann’s Cannabis Banking Financial Network™ bypasses the issues presented in cannabis banking by providing access to a consortium of U.S.-based institutions willing to conduct business with MRBs.
+This exclusive consortium has done the legwork for you, building strong relationships with these federally-insured banks.

-With roughly 25,000 licensed and ancillary enterprises across the United States in need of banking and merchant processing services, FINCANN’s exclusive consortium is growing every day.
-Begin your application now to open your own compliant, transparent, and sustainable cannabis banking or merchant processing account!
+With roughly 25,000 licensed and ancillary enterprises across the United States in need of banking and merchant processing services, Fincann’s exclusive consortium is growing every day.
+See if you qualify now to open your own compliant, transparent, and sustainable cannabis business checking or merchant processing account!

-What are the requirements to open an account through FINCANN?
+What are the requirements to open a cannabis business bank account through Fincann?

 - The beneficial owners and principals of the business have clean records

-- The business is properly licensed and compliant with all reporting and operational requirements of the licensing authority
+- The business is properly licensed and compliant with all reporting and operational requirements of their licensing authority

 - The business is operating in substantial compliance with Cole Memo priorities